 In Thailand, for instance, Twitter admitted that it could remove tweets deemed critical of the monarchy, making them invisible to Thai users.

 So yes, the platform has the capacity to censor individual tweets.
 Does it do so in most countries?
 Probably not.
 But it could.

 How to avoid falling victim to censorship on Twitter

 If you are a concerned Twitter user and want to ensure that your posts are as visible as possible, it’s vital to learn about the platform’s rules.
 Knowing where you stand will make it easier to avoid lapsing into “hateful” or spammy speech, which could result in forms of ban.

 It may also be handy to use a VPN (Virtual Private Network) to conceal your location and identity.
 Twitter uses location information to determine whether users are genuine, but it’s not a precise strategy.
 So if you move around a lot, a VPN could help you stay on the right side of the platform’s algorithms.
-We’ve compiled a list of Best VPN services which you can check now and choose your favourite VPN provider.
+We’ve compiled a list of the 10 Best VPNs overall which you can check now and choose your favourite VPN provider.